Smart inorganic polymer: Smart polysiloxanes

-Poly-(ε-caprolactone)/siloxane is an inorganic-organic hybrid material which, when used as a solid electrolyte matrix with a lithium perchlorate electrolyte, paired to a W_{2}O_{3} film, responds to a change in electrical potential by changing transparency.
+Poly-(ε-caprolactone)/siloxane is a solid electrolyte matrix with a lithium perchlorate electrolyte, paired to a W_{2}O_{3} film, responds to a change in electrical potential by changing transparency.
 This makes it a potentially useful electrochromic smart glass.

 Smart phosphorus polymers

 There exist a sizable number of phosphorus polymers with backbones ranging from primarily phosphorus to primarily organic with phosphorus subunits.
 Some of these have been shown to possess smart properties, and are largely of-interest due to the biocompatibility of phosphorus for biological applications like drug delivery, tissue engineering, and tissue repair.